 If belief in YAHUAH is presented as nothing but wish fulfillment from a genie, those who choose to believe in such a alahiym are sure to end up disappointed.
 While the secular world or some cultural Christianity may portray YAHUAH as a means to get what we want in life, the message we see in the Scriptures is quite different.
 YAHUAH is not a genie.

-When the disciples expressed their belief in YAHUSHA as the Son of ELOHIYM, "YAHUSHA answered them, 'Do you now believe?
+When the disciples expressed their belief in YAHUSHA as the Son of ALAHIYM, "YAHUSHA answered them, 'Do you now believe?
 Behold, the hour is coming, indeed it has come, when you will be scattered, each to his own home, and will leave me alone.
 Yet I am not alone, for the Father is with me.
-I have said these things to you, that in me you may have peace.
+I have said these things to you, that in me you may have Shalom.
 In the world you will have tribulation.
 But take heart; I have overcome the world'" (John 16:31–33).
-Similarly, Paul tells Timothy, "Indeed, all who desire to live a godly life in YAHUSHA HA’MASHIACH will be persecuted" (2 Timothy 3:12).
+Similarly, Paul tells Timothy, "Indeed, all who desire to live a set apart life in YAHUSHA HA’MASHIACH will be persecuted" (2 Timothy 3:12).
 YAHUSHA said that we are blessed when we are persecuted; He was also persecuted (Matthew 5:10; John 15:18).

 Eternal life (John 3:16)

 The right to become a child of YAHUAH (John 1:12)

 Giving up your life as it was (Galatians 2:20)

 A requirement to walk by faith (Hebrews 11:6)